UMWEDU/umw-careercenter-sync/_pages/employers.md

 For more information, visit our <a href="https://www.umw.edu/careercenter/handshake/">Handshake Overview Page</a> and click on the ‘Employers’ tab.
 <h2>Host A Virtual Recruiting Event</h2>
 Our fall and spring fairs, as well as at targeted employer events, are heavily marketed to and attended by our talented UMW students.
 Email ccpd@umw.edu for more information.
 Note: Due to the COVID-19 pandemic, we will not be hosting a Fall 2020 Job &amp; Internship Fair.
 Instead, learn more about our Industry Weeks.
+<h2>Marketing Requests</h2>
+We can assist with promoting your organization, events, and positions to students and alumni for free!
+Complete our <a href="https://www.umw.edu/careercenter/employers/employer-marketing-request/">Employer Marketing Request Form</a> at least 2 weeks prior to your event or application deadline.

+Questions?
+Contact Employer Relations Manager Rose Maddox at <a href="mailto:rwagner@umw.edu">rwagner@umw.edu</a>.

 </div>
 <div class="one-half">